Frequently Asked Questions (FAQ)

 How do I go about hiring an off-duty Police Officer to provide security for a function or event?

-Please contact the Support Services Division for information regarding our policies and procedures for hiring an off-duty Police Officer.
-All such requests must me made directly through this Division.
-Please contact us at least two weeks in advance, if possible, to allow for enough time for your detail to be posted to allow an off-duty officer(s) to be scheduled.
+The rate to hire an off-duty Police Officer to provide security for a function or event is $25.00 per hour.
+This is paid directly to the off-duty Police Officer.
+Please contact the Police Department at (850) 682-3544 for information regarding our policies and procedures for hiring an off-duty Police Officer.
+Please contact us at least two weeks in advance, if possible, to allow for enough time for your detail to be approved and posted for an off-duty Police Officer to sign-up.

-What is your policy on racial profiling and how do I file a complaint if I feel I have been a victim of racial profiling?
+What is your policy on racial profiling or bias-based profiling and how do I file a complaint if I feel I have been a victim?

 I have received phone calls from people representing themselves as Police Officers and asking for donations.
 Are these police officers, and what is the money used for?